-Information about medical care services can be obtained from the website of Spain´s National Social Security Institute (Instituto Nacional de la Seguridad Social), the Institute´s local offices or from the offices of the regional health services (Servicio Regional de Salud).
+Information about medical care services can be obtained from Spain´s National Social Security Institute (Instituto Nacional de la Seguridad Social) local offices or from the offices of the regional health services (Servicio Regional de Salud).
 You can ask the offices for the contact information of health centres, doctors and hospitals belonging to the public system.
-You also obtain contact information by area from the Ministry of Health, Social Services and Equality.
+You also obtain contact information by area from the Ministry of Health, Consumer Affairs and Social Welfare.

 In certain parts of Spain, especially in the islands outside mainland Spain, there may be a long journey to treatment services within the public system.